Keshav Prasad Maurya

-Keshav Prasad Maurya (born 7 May 1969) is an Indian politician, currently serving as the 6th Deputy Chief Minister of Uttar Pradesh under Yogi Adityanath (alongside with Dinesh Sarma in 2017-22 with Prajesh Pathak from 2022).
+Keshav Prasad Maurya (born 7 May 1969) is an Indian politician, currently serving as the 5th Deputy Chief Minister of Uttar Pradesh under Yogi Adityanath (along with Dinesh Sharma in 2017–22 with Brajesh Pathak from 2022).
 He is a member of the Bharatiya Janata Party (BJP).
 Maurya was associated with a right-wing Hindu organization Rashtriya Swayamsevak Sangh, before entering active politics through BJP.
 He was also involved in cow protectionism in his early life.
 Before the 2017 Uttar Pradesh Legislative Assembly elections, he was made state president of the BJP, and after the victory of BJP, he was appointed Deputy Chief Minister of Uttar Pradesh in the first Yogi Adityanath Government.
 Maurya again contested the legislative assembly elections in 2022 from Sirathu Assembly constituency, losing to Pallavi Patel of Samajwadi Party.
 However, he was given a second term as Deputy CM in the second Yogi Adityanath government.

 Life

 On 8 April 2016, on the first day of Chaitra, he was appointed the BJP chief of Uttar Pradesh.
 A member of the Rashtriya Swayamsevak Sangh, he also participated in the Ram Janmabhoomi movement.
 He belongs to Kushwaha community, which is spread across the state of Uttar Pradesh and is known by different names in different regions of state.
 Born in 1969, in Sirathu in Kausambhi district, adjoining Prayagraj, Maurya went on to study Hindi Literature at the Hindu Sahitya Sammelan in Prayagraj.
 Besides being a politician, Maurya is also the owner of several institutions, which includes, a hospital, a petrol pump, an agro trading company and Kamdhenu Logistics.
 His assets are spread across Allahabad.